 Hutchinson’s Areas for Improvement

-While Hutchinson is a solid overall athlete for his size, he might not be elite in any one physical area.
+While Hutchinson is a solid overall athlete for his size, he’s not quantifiably elite in any one physical area.

 Hutchinson’s non-elite athletic traits don’t tank his upside in the NFL, but they do necessitate further growth as a route runner because the margin for error may be a bit smaller for him.